 What can I do to cure this for good?
 Eczema is not curable.
 Be careful about taking good care of your skin and following your doctor's instructions to minimize active disease.

 There's yellow, crusty stuff on some of my patches of eczema.
 What is it?
 When vigorous scratching causes breaks in the skin, bacteria can set up an infection.
 You may need antibiotics.
-Gently wash off the honey-colored crusts and apply an antibiotic ointment, such as Neosporine.
-If it doesn't heal, see your doctor.
+Gentle cleansing of the area along with moisturizer can be helpful if this persists, consult a physician for treatment.

 Can people "grow out of" eczema?
 Eczema present in childhood may improve with age, but there is still risk of flare-ups.